LarsSaalbrink/ConfigManagerClient/README.md

 As bundling tool, live reloading dev server and for css module support

+#### Electron

+For build applications capable of running directly on a host OS

 #### ESLint

 Code linting to enforce good writing practices